-Black is on the IMG Artists list of approved conductors for film concerts with orchestra, having conducted very successful performances in 2018/19 of Home Alone and The Wizard of Oz with TFO and the Texarkana Symphony Orchestra, respectively.
+Black is on both the IMG Artists and Columbia Artists’ list of approved conductors for film concerts with orchestra, having conducted very successful performances of Return of the Jedi, Home Alone and The Wizard of Oz with TFO and the Texarkana Symphony Orchestra.
 He also made his podium debut with Michigan Opera Theatre in 2019, conducting Bernstein’s Candide to enthusiastic reviews.

-Additional highlights of recent seasons include guest conducting engagements with the San Antonio Symphony Orchestra and Dnipro State Opera and Ballet Company in Dnipro, Ukraine, as well as engagements as assistant conductor for opera productions with Michigan Opera Theatre, Opera Theatre St. Louis, and the Florentine Opera Company.
-In 2018, he also was one of eight recipients of a Solti Foundation U.S. Career Assistance Award, his third such honor.
+Additional highlights of recent seasons include guest conducting engagements with the Kitchener-Waterloo Symphony, Lancaster Symphony Orchestra, Savannah Philharmonic, San Antonio Symphony Orchestra and Dnipro State Opera and Ballet Company (Dnipro, Ukraine), and engagements as assistant conductor for opera productions with Michigan Opera Theatre, Opera Theatre St. Louis, and the Florentine Opera Company.
+In 2018, he was one of eight recipients of a Solti Foundation U.S. Career Assistance Award – his third such honor.

-Black’s previous guest conducting engagements have included the St. Petersburg (Russia) State Academic Symphony Orchestra, Dallas Basically Beethoven Festival, Owensboro Symphony, Wisconsin Chamber Orchestra, Wichita Falls Symphony, Rockford Symphony, Champaign-Urbana Symphony, and South Shore Opera Company.
-As music director of the Oshkosh Symphony Orchestra, he created the first professional recording of John Harmon’s Crazy Horse symphony and presented the midwest premiere of the work, a performance which was hailed as “one of the most momentous evenings in the [130-year] history of the Grand Opera House.”
+Black’s previous guest conducting engagements include the St. Petersburg (Russia) State Academic Symphony Orchestra, Dallas Basically Beethoven Festival, Owensboro Symphony, Wisconsin Chamber Orchestra, Wichita Falls Symphony, and Rockford Symphony.
+As music director of the Oshkosh Symphony Orchestra, he created the first professional recording of John Harmon’s Crazy Horse symphony, and presented the Midwest Premiere of the work, a performance which was hailed as “one of the most momentous evenings in the [130-year] history of the Grand Opera House.”

-A former conducting fellow at the Aspen Music Festival and Cabrillo Festival of Contemporary Music, he has studied with Kurt Masur, Edo de Waart, Robert Spano, Hugh Wolff, Larry Rachleff, Marin Alsop, Daniel Lewis, David Effron, and Gunther Schuller.
+A former conducting fellow at the Aspen Music Festival and the Cabrillo Festival of Contemporary Music, Black has studied with Kurt Masur, Edo de Waart, Robert Spano, Hugh Wolff, Larry Rachleff, Marin Alsop, Daniel Lewis, David Effron, and Gunther Schuller.

-Also an accomplished composer, Black was the composer-in-residence for the International Horn Society’s 2014 Southeast Horn Workshop, and he was a finalist and diploma winner of the International Prokofiev Composition Contest in April 2008.
+Also an accomplished composer, he was the composer-in-residence for the International Horn Society’s 2014 Southeast Horn Workshop, and was a finalist and diploma winner of the International Prokofiev Composition Contest in 2008.

 Fluent in Russian, Black has studied conducting at the St. Petersburg Conservatory, Eastman School of Music, and Northwestern University, counting among his mentors Leonid Korchmar, Neil Varon and Victor Yampolsky.
 He has studied composition with Richard Danielpour.